United Rentals, Inc.

 Investment Opinion: Should I buy URI Today?

-Of course.
-Here is a comprehensive analysis of whether United Rentals (URI) is worth buying.
+Based on the provided analysis, here is a comprehensive assessment of whether United Rentals (URI) is worth buying.

 *Note: This is not investment advice, for reference only.*